Comerica Inc at Barclays Global Financial Services Conference Tr

 Jason Michael Goldberg - Barclays Bank PLC, Research Division - MD & Senior Equity Analyst

-Great.
-Next up, very pleased to have Comerica with us.
-From the company of Curt Farmer, Chairman, President and CEO; Jim Herzog, Chief Financial Officer; and Peter Sefzik, Executive Director of the Commercial Bank.
-We kick it off, Curtis is going to take us through some slides, and then we're going to open up to a chat.
+Continuing this morning's session, very pleased to have Comerica with us from the company, we have Curt Farmer, Chairman and CEO, Jim Herzog, Chief Financial Officer; and Peter Sefzik, who is the Chief Banking Officer.
+Curt is going to kick us off with a quick presentation, and then we're going to open up to questions.
+As Curt gets going, if we could put up the first ARS question.
+You could just go ahead.

 Curtis Chatman Farmer - Comerica Incorporated - Chairman, CEO & President